BIT-DYN/deeplab_ros/README.md

 This is the ROS implementation of the semantic segmentation algorithm [Deeplab v3+](https://github.com/jfzhang95/pytorch-deeplab-xception).

-We put two packages here for the convenience of using opencv The correct version of the bridge.
+We put two packages here for the convenience of using the correct version of Opencv.

 ## Install